What Is Perm Press? A Complete Guide to This Laundry Setting

 Should You Wash Clothes Before Dry Cleaning?

 In general, no—you don’t need to wash before dry cleaning, as dry cleaning solvents are designed for untreated garments.
-Dry cleaning solvents are designed to treat clothes that haven’t been pre-washed.
 Washing them beforehand can dilute the effectiveness of the solvent and may even leave behind soap residue that interferes with the process.

 When Pre-treatment Matters

-Instead of trying to wash before dry cleaning, focus on proper stain pre-treatment, focus on proper stain pre-treatment.
+Instead of trying to wash before dry cleaning, focus on proper stain pre-treatment.
 If you’ve spilled something on your garment, make a note of it and inform your cleaner.
 Here’s why it matters:

 • Better stain removal: Pointing out the stain allows the cleaner to use targeted solutions before it sets in.